Credit Reports, Scores & Alerts

 Check your credit report regularly, so you know where you stand

-Reviewing your credit report may alert you to any incorrect information and let you know if you have been the victim of identity theft.
+Reviewing your credit report may alert you to any incorrect information and help you uncover potential identity theft.
 Consider signing up for Credit Alerts, so you are aware when certain changes occur on your credit report.

 Pay your bills on time